balismatz/laravel-image-style/README.md

 #### Fallback URL

-When image style(s) or original image do not exist, and depending on the [configuration](config/image-style.php#L67), the `url()`, `urls()`, `imageInformation()`, and `imagesInformation()` methods will return the default storage URL(s) or empty value(s).
+When the requested image or image style(s) do not exist, and depending on the [configuration](config/image-style.php#L67), the `url()`, `urls()`, `imageInformation()`, and `imagesInformation()` methods will return the default storage URL(s) or empty value(s).